-The Hall of Champions has been located in the Federal Building in Balboa Park since 1999.
-Within its historic walls, visitors will learn about San Diego’s rich sports history.
-Exhibits cover amateur to professional sports and range from baseball and football to exhibits for Bass Fishing Hall of Fame, Surfing Legends, Action Sports and Challenged Athletes.
+Located in the historic Federal Building in Balboa Park since 1999.
+Within its historic walls learn about San Diego’s rich sports history.
+Exhibits cover high school to pro sports from traditional sports of baseball and football to exhibits for Bass Fishing Hall of Fame, Surfing Legends, Action Sports and Challenged Athletes.

 The Federal Building is the third home for the Hall of Champions.
 In 1959, Robert Breitbard arranged for space in Balboa Park and established the Hall of Champions as a non-profit sports museum.
 The first home opened in 1961 in the House of Charm at the southwest corner of the park.